Matt-Eva/intro-to-recoil-demo/README.md

 )
 ```

 Your app may also start out with React.StrictMode included, which you can keep throughout the development process.
 It's not necessary to run Recoil, but it won't impact Recoil functionality if you do keep it in.
+However, it may cause duplicate updates to state, so if you're noticing duplicate updates while developing, this is likely the source of that phenomenon.

 ## Recoil Basics